scholarslab/digitalpedagogy-draft/praxis.md

-Second, we wanted to include a range of resources: Syllabi that discuss, organize, and present praxis to students; Lessons that detail process behind a particular praxis assigment and possible outcomes; Project showcases that demonstrate completed assigments and reflections on those assigments, or elaborate on the tools and process that go into making a particular project; Articles that reflect and elaborate on the importance of praxis for teaching and learning.
+Second, we wanted to include a range of resources: Syllabi that discuss, organize, and present praxis to students; Lessons that detail process behind a particular praxis assigment and possible outcomes; Project showcases that d emonstrate completed assigments and reflections on those assigments, or elaborate on the tools and process that go into making a particular project; Articles that reflect and elaborate on the importance of praxis for teaching and learning.
 It was important to us